unjs/unstorage/README.md

 ### `storage.setItem(key, value)`

-Add Update a value to the storage.
+Add/Update a value to the storage.

 If the value is not a string, it will be stringified.